Edit Content

 Creator, Co-Host

-John also worked with Silicon Valley companies like Apple, beta testing professional apps and giving presentations at NAB (National Association of Broadcasters) as well as customized presentations in Hollywood.
+John also consulted with Silicon Valley companies like Apple, beta testing professional apps and giving presentations at NAB (National Association of Broadcasters) as well as customized presentations in Hollywood.

-When COVID struck, John pivoted again into PSA’s promoting the plight of doctors and patients in a series of campaigns for networks like TLC and Discovery, an endeavor that ultimately led to the creation of Broken Truth.
+When COVID struck, as a legally recognized minister, John pivoted again into creating public service announcements in support of doctors and patients in a series of campaigns for networks like TLC and Discovery, an endeavor that ultimately led to the creation of Broken Truth.

 Clinton Ohlers, PhD